opendocsg/opendoc-supreme-court-practice-directions/PART-10-Enforcement-Of-Judgments-And-Orders.md

 # PART X: ENFORCEMENT OF JUDGMENTS AND ORDERS
-&nsbp;
+&nbsp;

-78\.
+: 78\.
 Filing of writs of execution

-79\.
+: 79\.
 Requests for the Sheriff’s attendance

-80\.
+: 80\.
 Sale of immovable property

-80A.
+: 80A.
 Examination of Judgment Debtor

 ## 78. Filing of writs of execution